Osteopenia: An Overview

 |Severe osteoporosis||BMD more than 2.5 standard deviation below the mean for young adults plus one or more fragility fractures.|

 Table 1 Diagnostic criteria for osteoporosis

 Table 1 describes the diagnostic criteria for osteoporosis (3) as developed by the World Health Organisation (WHO) and illustrates where osteopenia fits into the continuum.

 Osteopenia is determined based on the findings of bone mineral density (BMD) testing.
-A special machine called a DXA machine (DXA stands for dual energy x-ray absorptiometry) is used to measure the amount of bone mineral in a certain area.
+A machine called a DXA machine (DXA stands for dual energy x-ray absorptiometry) is used to measure the amount of bone mineral in a certain area.
 Testing can be performed on your forearm, wrist, hand, hip, spine, or foot.
-BMD tests are important tools in the arsenal of bone medicine, and they are commonly ordered by doctors.
+BMD tests are important tools in the arsenal of bone medicine diagnosis, and they are commonly ordered by doctors.

 Symptoms of Osteopenia

 Like osteoporosis, osteopenia has been described as a "silent" condition.
 There are no outward signs or symptoms, although certain risk factors can be identified.

 Risk Factors which may influence loss of BMD